stratus-ss/python_scripts/machine_reports/README.md

+# IMPORTANT

+`vm_csv_parser.py` is the original program.
+However, it was not easy to test of for others to contribute.
+It is being kept around to ensure like-functionality in the new program `vminfo_parser.py`.
+VMInfo is a refactored (into classes) version with tests and a test dataset available for basic output testing.

 # Description

 The `vm_csv_parser.py` is intended to take a CSV file and parse it creating both text tables and graphs using `matplotlib` and `pandas`.
 The primary purpose is to help construct reports around OpenShift Virtualization.
 As such things like `supported operating systems` and `disk space ranges` are based on the current understanding of both support and difficulty to migrate as of the publishing on this script in July 2024.